 The fit was the biggest deciding factor for me.
 One package of Huggies was enough of a nightmare that my darling baby went right back into Pampers, and there she’ll stay until she’s big enough to fit into cloth diapers.

 When baby hit size 3 in diapers, Pampers began to give us problems.
 We had leaks and actual soak-through problems after a few hours.
 We reluctantly switched to Huggies, and, although we still hated the silica beads, Huggies fit baby better now.
 The absorbency is also much better.

 For a while, we used President's Choice diapers, but as she moved into toddler sizes, they stopped fitting properly and just didn't absorb enough to make it through the night.
 So, we were stuck with the same dilemma: Huggies Pull-Ups or Pampers Easy Ups Training Pants?

 What About Cloth Diapers?

-When our daughter reached 8 lbs and was finally big enough to fit in cloth diapers, we did a ton of research to find the best ones and made a huge financial investment in the cloth diapers we thought would suit us best.
-And then, we discovered a few hitches to the "eco-parent dream".
+When our daughter reached 8 pounds and was finally big enough to fit in cloth diapers, we did a ton of research to find the best ones.
+We made a huge financial investment in the cloth diapers we thought would suit us best.
+And then, we discovered a few hitches in the "eco-parent dream".
 Here is my review of Flip Hybrid Cloth Diapers.